-- The causes of the risk factor are not the focus of the paper and should be kept to a minimum unless depression or a byproduct of depression is involved. - Don't dwell on the basics of stress unless there is a specific or unique reason to discuss this in relation to your selected risk factor.
-The basics of the stress response (e.g. the pathways, the impact of cortisol) were part of the perquisite course. - Don't list stressors that might be concurrent with a job unless you demonstrate their relationship to the selected risk factor.
-The less the relationship, the briefer the discussion of these other stressors. - Methods of dealing with the problem of your selected risk factor are not part of the project, however, you may briefly mention these. - Project Two focuses on an occupation/workplace. - Project Three focuses on a specific health care professional.
+- Do keep introduction or definition of risk factor limited as you need focus on the relationship between the risk factor and depression - Do make sure you discussion question(s) focus on your selected risk factor do your best to relate question to the biopsychosocial approach. - Do speak clearly - Do try to find creative ways to keep the attention of classmates - Do speak up in class - Don't dwell on the basics unless there is a specific or unique reason to discuss this in relation to your selected risk factor.
+It is assumed that the "basics" of the stress response were part of the perquisites for taking this course. - Don't list a bunch of stressors that might be concurrent with a job unless you demonstrate their relationship to the risk factor.
+The less the direct relationship, the briefer should be the discussion of these other stressors. - Don't read your presentation such that you provide too much information too quickly. - Don't dwell on information about the prevalence of your selected risk factor (however, you need give some information about this.). - Don't dwell on, methods of "dealing with" the problem of your selected risk factor as this is not part of the projected.
+However, you may briefly mention these.